 The Retinomax 3 uses a Lithium Ion battery (vs NiMH for Retinomax 2) and is lighter and faster than the Retinomax 2.
 Due to the newer electronics the battery life is significantly improved.
 It is now possible to remove two of the chargers and 2 of the batteries from the kit and still maintain battery operation for up to 8 hours.
 This also removes about 4 lbs from the weight of the case.

 The teams are responsible for the shipping costs of the equipment to/from Kendall Optometry Ministry.
-The average cost in the continental US is between $120 to as high as $190 (Washington State) one way.
-To save the teams money we recently (8/2011) started including return shipping paperwork and then billing the team for both ways.
+The average cost in the continental US is between $200 to as high as $250 (Washington State) one way.
+To save the teams money in August of 2011 we started including return shipping paperwork and then billing the team for both ways.
 Using this approach means the teams do not have to pay UPS store charges which in one documented case was as high as $600 more (from NC to Louisville) plus it is more convenient to them.
 This is an optional service.

 Each team signs a legal agreement

 making them financially responsible for the equipment before it is shipped to them.
 Some teams are concerned about taking this responsibility.
 If that is the case, below is a link to an insurance company who will insure it while you have it in your possession.